Xhand98/SASU/README.md

 ### Example Commands

-- `/setup`: Gets the bot ready for the user to use without passing a steamid.
+- `/setup`: Gets the bot ready for the user to use without .
 - `/gethours [steamid]`: Shows the total hours of an user in steam (across all their games).

 ## Commands